 An initial dose of 15 or 30 mg per day is recommended.
 Then depending on the response of the patient, the dose can be increased, by medical recommendation, after a few days of treatment at doses between 15 and 45 mg per day.

-Usually the recommended dose is the same for all ages, but in the case of geriatric patients, or who suffer from kidney or liver diseases, it is possible for the doctor to modify the dose.
+Usually, the recommended dose is the same for all ages.
+Still, in the case of geriatric patients who suffer from kidney or liver diseases, the doctor can modify the amount.

 This medication is recommended for oral use, accompanied or not with food, once a day at bedtime.

 The dosage will depend on the condition and the response to treatment by the patient, but doses greater than 45 mg per day should not be administered.